SCHEDULE OF CLASSES

 Study online anytime; no mandatory meeting time

-Prerequisite: BIOL 100, 101, 103 or equivalent.
+Prerequisite: high school biology, BIOL 100, 101, 103 or equivalent.
 A study of the fundamental principles of the ecology of plants and animals.
 Topics will include components of the ecosystem; energy flow in ecosystems; ecology of populations; organization and dynamics of ecological communities with a focus on aquatic, wetland and terrestrial ecosystems.

 INTERESTED IN TAKING THIS COURSE?